ishworii/JournalAPI/README.md

 ## Features

 - User registration and authentication with JWT tokens
+- **Refresh token system with automatic token rotation** for enhanced security
 - Role-based access control (USER and ADMIN roles)
-- CRUD operations for journal entries
+- CRUD operations for journal entries with pagination support
 - Journal ownership enforcement - users can only access their own journals
 - Admin users have unrestricted access to all journals
+- **Interactive API documentation with Swagger UI**
+- Automatic timestamps (createdAt, updatedAt) on journal entries
+- Comprehensive input validation with detailed error messages
-- Comprehensive test coverage (33 tests)
+- Comprehensive test coverage (40 tests)
 - RESTful API design
 - Stateless authentication